systers/PC-Prep-Kit/README.md

 In the top-right corner of the page, you will find a green button with the text "Clone or download".
 Click on it.
 Copy the link that appears in the popup.

-Now, go to your terminal and execute this command
+Now, go to your terminal (if you are using a Linux platform) or git bash (if you are using a Windows platform) and execute this command

 ```
 git clone URL